Black British people: Late 20th century

-Since the 1980s, the majority of black immigrants into the country have come directly from Africa, in particular, Nigeria and Ghana in West Africa, Uganda and Kenya in East Africa, Zimbabwe, and South Africa in Southern Africa.
-Nigerians and Ghanaians have been especially quick to accustom themselves to British life, with young Nigerians and Ghanaians achieving some of the best results at GCSE and A-Level, often on a par or above the performance of white pupils.
-The rate of inter-racial marriage between British citizens born in Africa and native Britons is still fairly low, compared to those from the Caribbean.
+Since the 1980s, the majority of Black immigrants to the country have come directly from Africa.
+In particular, migration continued from Nigeria and Ghana in West Africa, and also migration from Uganda and Kenya in East Africa, Zimbabwe, and South Africa in Southern Africa.
+Nigerians and Ghanaians have been quick to accustom themselves to British life, with young Nigerians and Ghanaians achieving some of the best results at GCSE and A-Level, often on a par or above the performance of white pupils.

-By the end of the 20th century the number of black Londoners numbered half a million, according to the 1991 census.
-The 1991 census was the first to include a question on ethnicity, and the black population of Great Britain (i.e. the United Kingdom excluding Northern Ireland, where the question was not asked) was recorded as 890,727, or 1.6% of the total population.
-This figure included 499,964 people in the Black-Caribbean category (0.9%), 212,362 in the Black-African category (0.4%) and 178,401 in the Black-Other category (0.3%).
-An increasing number of black Londoners were London- or British-born.
-Even with this growing population and the first blacks elected to Parliament, many argue that there was still discrimination and a socio-economic imbalance in London among the blacks.
-In 1992, the number of blacks in Parliament increased to six, and in 1997, they increased their numbers to nine.
-There are still many problems that black Londoners face; the new global and high-tech information revolution is changing the urban economy and some argue that it is driving up unemployment rates among blacks relative to non-blacks, something, it is argued, that threatens to erode the progress made thus far.
+By the 1991 census, the Black population of Great Britain was recorded at 890,727 (1.6% of the total population).
+This included 499,964 people in the Black Caribbean category (0.9%), 212,362 in the Black African category (0.4%) and 178,401 in the Black Other category (0.3%).
+The census also experienced significant under-enumeration.
+Black Africans had particularly low tracing rates, with 23.42% of Black-African men and 19.12% of Black-African women not traced.

+London contained the largest concentration, with around half a million Black residents, and an increasing proportion were British-born.
+Even with this growing population and the first Black MP's elected to Parliament, many argue that there was still discrimination towards, and a socio-economic imbalance in London, among Black people.
+In 1992, the number of Black MPs in Parliament increased to six, and in 1997, they increased their numbers to nine.
+There are still many problems that Black Londoners face; the new global and high-tech information revolution is changing the urban economy and some argue that it is driving up unemployment rates among the Black population relative to the non-black population, something, it is argued, that threatens to erode the progress made thus far.
 By 2001, the Black British population was recorded at 1,148,738 (2.0%) in the 2001 census.
+This included 565,876 people in the Black Caribbean category (1.0%), 485,277 in the Black African category (0.8%) and 97,585 in the Black Other category (0.2%).
+Mixed or Multiple ethnic groups were also recorded, including those identifying as White and Black Caribbean and White and Black African.